requirejs/requirejs/docs/api.md

 The return object from the function call defines the "my/shirt" module.
 Be defining modules in this way, "my/shirt" does not exist as a global object.

+### <a name="funcmodule">Defining a Module as a Function</a>

 If the modules do not have to return objects.
 Any valid return value from a function is allowed.
 Here is a module that returns a function as its module definition:

-    require.def("my/title",
-        ["my/dependency1", "my/dependency2"],
+    //A module definition inside foo/title.js.
+It uses
+    //my/cart and my/inventory modules from before,
+    //but since foo/bar.js is in a different directory than
+    //the "my" modules, it uses the "my" in the module dependency
+    //name to find them.
+The "my" part of the name can be mapped
+    //to any directory, but by default, it is assumed to be a sibling
+    //to the "foo" directory.
+    require.def(["my/cart", "my/inventory"],
-        function(dep1, dep2) {
+        function(cart, inventory) {
-            //return a function to define "my/title".
+            //return a function to define "foo/title".
 It gets or sets
             //the window title.
             return function(title) {
-                return title ? (window.title = title) : window.title;
+                return title ? (window.title = title) : inventory.storeName + ' ' + cart.name;
             }
         }
     );

+### <a name="modulename">Defining a Module with a Name</a>

+You may encounter some require.def calls that include a name for the module as the first argument to require.def:

+        //Excplicitly defines the "foo/title" module:
+        require.def("foo/title",
+            ["my/cart", "my/inventory"],
+            function(cart, inventory) {
+                //Define foo/title object in here.
+           }
+        );

+These are normally generated by the [optimization tool](optimization.md).
+You can explicitly name modules yourself, but it makes the modules less portable -- if you move the file to another directory you will need to change the name.
+It is normally best to avoid coding in a name for the module and just let the optimization tool burn in the module names.
+The optimization tool needs to add the names so that more than one module can be bundled in a file, to allow for faster loading in the browser.

+[I18N bundles](#i18n) are an exception to the "do not name modules" rule.
+They need an explicit name so that the i18n plugin can be invoked correctly.

 ### <a name="modulenotes">Other Module Notes</a>

-Only one module should be defined per JavaScript file, given the nature of the module name-to-path lookup algorithm.
+Only one module should be defined per JavaScript file, given the nature of the module name-to-file-path lookup algorithm.
+Multiple modules will be grouped into optimized files by the [optimization tool](optimization.md), but you should only use the optimization tool to place more than one module in a file.

 If you need to work with a module you already loaded via a require(["module/name"], function(){}) call in the JavaScript console, then you can use  the require() form that just uses the string name of the module to fetch it: